 - Junk Hauling Service – If you are a teenager with a truck, this can be a great side job.
 1-800-Got-junk is now a $100 Million + a year company and it all started with one young guy and a truck.

 - Start an Amazon Merch store – You don't have to handle any inventory.
 You just upload your designs that might go on a tshirt or mug and Amazon will print and ship your products for you when they sell.

 - Blogging – The website you are reading right now is a blog, and it makes good money.
-If a teenager can write at a 7th or 8th grade level, they can blog.
+If a teenager can write at a 7th or 8th grade level, they can blog (it's one of the best ways to work from home as a teenager).
 Learn how this guy makes a living blogging.